 I’ve always enjoyed sharing our travel experiences and helping other travelers.
 Here are links to my internet articles, trip reports, and blogs.
 Some of my writing tells about our family’s travels.
-I’ve written several articles for the Slow Travel website, and the Slow Europe website.
-These days I regularly post articles on the Slow Travel Tours blog.
+Most of my recent articles are from the Slow Travel Tours blog; I post there five or six times a year.
+I’ve also written articles and trip reports for the Slow Travel website, and the Slow Europe website.

 Alpine Adventures in the Mountains of Germany and Austria: I wrote this article for Slow Europe, focusing on the Salzkammergut and the Bavarian Alps as wonderful destinations for a “slow” vacations of a week or more.

-You CAN Afford Europe this Year!: This article should be very helpful in today’s economic times.
-I co-authored this article with Pauline Kenny, founder of Slow Travel and Slow Europe in March 2008, drawing on a variety of ideas for cost-effective travel posted by Slow Travel members.
+You CAN Afford Europe this Year!: I co-authored this article with Pauline Kenny, founder of Slow Travel and Slow Europe in March 2008, drawing on a variety of ideas for cost-effective travel posted by Slow Travel members.
 Our article was referenced in the New York Times in October 2008.